Skip to main content

 async doTask(userId: string): Promise<void> {

-const user = await this.userMicroservice.findUserById({ id: userId });
+const user = await this.userMicroservice.findUserById({ userId });

 }